RobinCaroff/workshop-kmp/codelab.md

 ```

-You can compile and run the project on an iOS emulator :
+You can now compile and run the project on an iOS emulator or on a real device.
 ![image_caption](./img/kmp_ios_step2.png)

 #### If everything's fine, let's go to the step 3 !!!

 ## STEP THREE - Let's show something
-Duration: 0:10:00
+Duration: 0:20:00

 #### In this step, you will implement a local repository to simulate a call to the Nasa API APOD - "Astronomy Picture Of the Day" !

-First create a common Model : kore/src/commonMain/kotlin/xyz/mlumeau/kosmos/kore/model/APOD.kt
+First create a common Model : `kore/src/commonMain/kotlin/xyz/mlumeau/kosmos/kore/model/APOD.kt`

 ``` Kotlin
 package xyz.mlumeau.kosmos.kore.model